The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Dataset Description

-Lastly, we also compare the contents of the \textit{Schwurbelarchiv} to the chats collected by~\citet{zehring}, \citet{mohrthesis} and~\citet{pushshift}.
-The dataset by~\citet{zehring}, consists of 578 chats and covers the time period October 28, 2015, to January 3, 2022.
-Among these chats, there are two that we have excluded from our dataset due to their classification as \textit{dump} chats.
-Out of the remaining chats, 121 are also present in our dataset, representing approximately 22\% of Zehring's chats and 2\% of the chats contained in the \textit{Schwurbelarchiv}.
-Although this overlap is smaller than expected given the similar selection criteria and seed topics, several factors may account for the discrepancy: \citet{zehring} concentrated their seed selection on groups with substantial societal influence, including opinion leaders, politicians, and well-known conspiracy theorists.
+Lastly, we also compare the contents of the \textit{Schwurbelarchiv} to the chats collected by~\citet{zehring_german_2023}, a German-language subset of \citet{golovin2026teragram}, and~\citet{baumgartner_pushshift_2020}.
+The dataset by~\citet{zehring_german_2023}, consists of 578 chats and covers the time period October 28, 2015, to January 3, 2022.
+Among these chats, there are two that we have excluded from this dataset due to their classification as \textit{dump} chats.
+Out of the remaining chats, 121 are also present in the \textit{Schwurbelarchiv}, representing approximately 22\% of Zehring's chats and 2\% of the chats contained in the \textit{Schwurbelarchiv}.
+Although this overlap is smaller than expected given the similar selection criteria and seed topics, several factors may account for the discrepancy: \citet{zehring_german_2023} concentrated their seed selection on groups with substantial societal influence, including opinion leaders, politicians, and well-known conspiracy theorists.
 In contrast, the \textit{Schwurbelarchiv} dataset includes numerous smaller, more specialized groups often focused on local issues.
 For example, groups such as \textit{Corona Rebellen} have multiple sub-groups tailored to different cities and regions, reflecting a tendency towards decentralization in the \textit{Schwurbelarchiv} dataset.
-This is also reflected in the overall share of content we identified as coming from regional groups, which is much higher than for~\citet{zehring} (see also Tab.~\ref{tab:full_regionality}).

-The subset of German-language chats in the dataset collected by~\citet{mohrthesis} which was used for comparison here consists of 22,968 chats.
-Among these, 46 have been categorised by us as \textit{dump} chats and have been excluded.
-Another 801 of the chats in this dataset are also contained in the \textit{Schwurbelarchiv}.
-This corresponds to 13\% of the chats we have in our dataset, while only comprising 3\% of chats contained in the dataset collected by~\citet{mohrthesis}.
+The subset of German-language chats in the dataset collected by~\citet{golovin2026teragram} consists of 22,968 chats.
+Among these, 46 have been categorised as \textit{dump} chats by the authors and have been excluded.
+From the remaining chats, 801 are also contained in the \textit{Schwurbelarchiv}.
+This corresponds to 13\% of the chats in the \textit{Schwurbelarchiv}, while only comprising 3\% of chats contained in the dataset collected by~\citet{golovin2026teragram}.